tamtran4869/sql_challenge/Balanced_tree/solutions.md

 	Segment: Jacket, jeans, shirt and socks

-1.What are the top 3 products by total revenue before discount?
+**Question 1:** What are the top 3 products by total revenue before discount?
 ```sql
 SELECT
 	pd.product_name,